alloy/instruments/README.md

 For more info about Instruments and the ‘Points of Interest’ instrument, see [these slides](http://devstreaming.apple.com/videos/wwdc/2016/411jge60tmuuh7dolja/411/411_system_trace_in_depth.pdf).

+Note that this uses the `kdebug_signpost` API, which is only available since macOS 10.12.

 ## Example

 Consider the following process: